 We all know dogs can’t eat chocolate.
 But you can make your own “chocolate” treats by substituting carob, a doggy safe chocolate alternative.

-I found two carob recipes online, a Mock Chocolate Carob-Walnut Bark and a Peanut Butter & “Chocolate” Truffle, that make perfect treats for any Valentine’s.
+We found two carob recipes online, a Mock Chocolate Carob-Walnut Bark and a Peanut Butter & “Chocolate” Truffle, that make perfect Doggy Valentine Treats.

 Mock Chocolate Carob-Walnut Bark